Samuel W. Dana: Career

-Dana was a member of the Connecticut General Assembly from 1789 to 1796.
+Dana was a member of the Connecticut General Assembly from 1789 to 1796, and unsuccessfully ran for Congress in 1793.
 Afterward he was elected to the United States House of Representatives to fill the vacancy caused by the resignation of Uriah Tracy, and served from January 3, 1797 to May 10, 1810.
-There he was chairman of the U.S. House Committee on Elections, and was one of the managers appointed by the House of Representatives in 1798 to conduct the impeachment proceedings against William Blount, a Senator from Tennessee.
+There he was chairman of the U.S. House Committee on Elections, and was one of the impeachment managers appointed by the House of Representatives in 1798 to conduct the impeachment proceedings against William Blount, a Senator from Tennessee.

 Dana was elected as a Federalist in 1810 to the United States Senate to fill the vacancy caused by the resignation of James Hillhouse.
 He was reelected in 1814 and served from December 4, 1810, to March 3, 1821.
 He was one of the 13 Senators who voted against war with Britain on June 17, 1812, but 19 Senators voted for war.
 In 1814, Dana was elected a member of the American Antiquarian Society.

 Dana was mayor of Middletown from 1822 until his death in 1830.
 He was also the presiding judge of the Middlesex County Court from 1825 until his death.

 Death

-Dana died in Middletown, Middlesex County, Connecticut, July 21, 1830 (age 70 years, 158 days).
+Dana died in Middletown, Middlesex County, Connecticut on July 21, 1830 (age 70 years, 158 days).
 He is interred at Washington Street Cemetery, Middletown.